 This year Bella wanted to be a witch and I came up with this easy no sew witch costume.
 So a witch it is!
 This costume was simple to make and could easily be made in an evening.
-I think the striped tights really makes this outfit.
+I think the striped tights really make this outfit.
 Find all the extras (hat, broom, socks in the Halloween section in most any store.
 A unique witch hat is a good investment because you will end up using it year after year.
 Everyone needs a last minute costume up their sleeves.
-She wore this easy butterfly costume last year.

 Witch Costume Supplies

-To make this costume purchase a witch hat, socks and broom.
+To make this costume purchase a witch hat, socks, and a broom.
 My daughter loved picking them out.